 The Mississippi Coast Coliseum is the largest oceanside Coliseum in the South.
 The Coliseum hosts sports, live entertainment, theater, comedians, festivals, and circuses.
 World-class artists such as Luciano Pavarotti, Elton John, Cher, and The Eagles have performed here.

 When the Coliseum is set up for hockey, it can host over 8,500 fans.
 For other events, the Coliseum can host up to 15,000 fans.
-The Biloxi area has over 300,000 enthusiastic fans that want to attend local events.
+The Biloxi area has around 300,000 enthusiastic fans that want to attend local events.

 Biloxi is home to endless entertainment.
 Fans can find professional sports, concerts, and festivals at the Mississippi Coast Coliseum.
 To learn more about our exceptional area, check out fun facts from Biloxi to Long Beach, MS.